128technology/docs/docs/howto_config_snmp.md

 ![Device Interface Type](/img/howto_config_snmp3.png)

-*(Is anything other than Host configured here?
-Forwarding?
-Identifier?
-KNI namespace?
-And if we are not configuring anything else, is there a reason not to?)*

 5. Scroll down to Network Interfaces.
 Click on ADD to add a new network interface for the SNMP device interface.

 ![Add Network Interface](/img/howto_config_snmp4.png)